Three Days: 17th – 19th October 2019

 (includes cooked breakfast, light lunch and three course dinner)

 After breakfast we start our visits to the many Renmark gardens opened especially for the festival.
 There are award winning cottage gardens, gardens showcasing particular species of roses and gardeners who have created art and crafts, some of which can be purchased.
+We try to visit a good mix of gardens, from small cottage displays to larger properties.

 Day Three – SATURDAY 19 OCTOBER 2019